Are you newly self-employed?

 Starting a business on a tiny budget?

-In any case you’re thinking of the term “Business” but may not be sure what to do.
-Well, now I’m here as your con-fidant.
+In any case you’re probably thinking of the term “Business” but may not be sure how to get started.

 People use excuses to stop themselves from starting-up a business.

 “Now is not a good time to start-up…”

 - And a million other reasons to do with time.

 Throw away those excuses, because there’ll never be a perfect time to start your business.

 Those reasons above are just problems that need a solution.

 Or excuses to put yourself off of taking the plunge.